ucll-programming/CourseMaterial_P1Sem2/06-loops/08-assignment-rpg/assignment-rpg.en.md

 - You'll need nested loops (a `for` inside a `for`).
 - Each loop will represent one die: each must iterate from `1` to `n_sides`.
-- Inside the inner loop, take the sum and use an `if` to check if the sum is greater than `goal`.
+- Inside the inner loop, take the sum and use an `if` to check if the sum is greater than or equal to `goal`.
 - We need to count how many times this is the case: introduce a local variable initialized to `0` for this purpose.

 ### `TASK`